Mohammed-Galal/JSXParser/README.md

 # JSXParser

-JSXParser is a tiny javascript library, that takes a string as input, then parses it's jsx roots, and returns the string with ths jsx roots fully parsed.
+JSXParser is a tiny javascript library, that is intended to be installed with webpack.

-> the main purpose of making such a function, is that **babel/parser** doesn't give the flexbility, specially, when it comes to create a new javascript library like **react or vue**, as we are the front-end-developers rely heavely on such frameworks.
+> the main purpose of making such a function, is that **babel/parser** doesn't provide the flexbility and easines to create a new javascript library like **react or vue**.
 > so I decided to make my own jsx parser, that achieves the easiness and flexibility of creating a new framework, and manipulating the DOM Tree.

-!!! / this parser is intended to work along with webpack.

 input